ndangelo/type/_posts/docs/2016-07-19-real-ghost.markdown

 1. Visit [Ghost.org](https://ghost.org/) and log in entering your login credentials.
 2. From your Ghost(Pro) dashboard, select the **Settings** (“gear”) icon to the _right_ of the “Write a Post” button.
-3. In your blog’s control panel, you can either "drag & drop" magaz theme zip file into the **“Add a Theme”** drop zone, or click on the drag & drop zone to launch the traditional file upload prompt.
+3. In your blog’s control panel, you can either "drag & drop" **real** theme zip file into the **“Add a Theme”** drop zone, or click on the drag & drop zone to launch the traditional file upload prompt.
 4. Upload the theme, and once uploaded, click on the **Save All Blog Settings** button.
 Your blog will automatically update with the new theme.

 ---